typeclasses/aws-cloudfront-signed-cookies/readme.md

 ## The executable

 You can also generate cookies using the command-line interface.
+It provides two commands:

+* `sign` - Given a private key and policy options, produces signed cookies and prints them as HTTP request headers.
+* `decode` - Decodes a `CloudFront-Policy` cookie and prints it in human-readable JSON format.

+### `sign`

 ```
-$ aws-cloudfront-signed-cookies --help
+$ aws-cloudfront-signed-cookies sign --help
-Generator of signed cookies for AWS CloudFront
+Generate signed cookies for AWS CloudFront

-Usage: aws-cloudfront-signed-cookies --pem-file ARG --key-pair-id ARG
+Usage: aws-cloudfront-signed-cookies sign --pem-file ARG --key-pair-id ARG
                                           --resource ARG --days ARG

 Available options:
-  -h,--help                Show this help text
   --pem-file ARG           Location in the filesystem where a .pem file
                            containing an RSA secret key can be found
   --key-pair-id ARG        CloudFront key pair ID for the key pair that you are